Par For Cinderella Excerpt

 “Sure I do.
 In fact, there was a time, Rhett, Garrett, and I were all on the same page.
 Marriage was not in our particular stars.”

 Ian frowned.
-“Ye lads didna want lasses of yer own and some bairns?”
+“Ye lads didna want lasses and bairns of yer own?”

-“We did, but the execution of the task seemed impossible.
+“We did, but the execution of that task seemed impossible.
 Finding women not after us for our money seemed a herculean feat.
 Women were always after our money.”

-“I’m finding out what that is all aboot.”
+“I’m finding out what that is all about.”

 Aidan nodded.
 “Those pubs made you a millionaire.”

 “Many times over,” Ian grumbled.
 “That’s when the lassies started showing up.
-Some I knew, but they hadn’t expressed a prior interest until word of my scotch and pub franchises were bandied aboot.”
+Some I knew, but they hadn’t expressed a prior interest until word of my scotch and pub franchises were bandied about.”

-“We just stuck with actresses and models who were up front about their gold digging.”
+“We just stuck with actresses and models who were up front about their gold digging,” Aidan admitted.

 Joe appeared in the galley with a handwritten work order he set on the table next to Aidan along with the part.

-“Will you lower the runabout?
-I’m about finished,” Aidan asked and popped the last bite of sandwich into his mouth.
+“Will you lower the runabout?”
+Aidan asked and popped the last bite of sandwich into his mouth.

 “Aye, sir.”

-“There’s a dearth of actresses and models in the Highlands,” Ian continued when Joe headed up on deck.
+“There’s a dearth of actresses and models in the Highlands,” Ian continued when Joe disappeared up on deck.
 “I’ve had to make do.”

 “What?
 You didn’t pull out your shamrock and make a wish for a babe who didn’t want your money?”

 “Och, ye wanker!
-Now yer confusing me with your investigator, the big Mick.
-He doesn’t even have a proper accent.”
+Now yer confusing me with your investigator, that big Irish.
+The guy doesn’t even have a proper accent.”

 “Maybe because he was born in New Jersey.”